 However, a local company is the only choice for foreign entrepreneurs who decide to open a business in sectors that are only partially or entirely closed to foreign investments under the NIL.

-In this case, foreigners will require a local nominee through a reliable company consultant and sign a nominee agreement.
+In this case, foreigners will require a special purpose vehicle through a reliable company consultant and sign a special purpose agreement.

 - Clear responsibility and asset separation between the shareholders and the owner